Hazel Dawn

 Hazel Dawn (born Henrietta Hazel Tout; March 23, 1890 – August 28, 1988) was an American stage, film and television actress, and violinist.
 She was born to a Mormon family in Utah, and studied music in Europe where her father was a missionary.
-Dawn rose to fame as a stage actress in Ivan Caryll's 1911 Broadway production of The Pink Lady, which ran for over 300 performances and earned Dawn the eponymous nickname.
+Dawn rose to fame as the title character in Ivan Caryll's The Pink Lady, which opened in 1911 on Broadway and ran for over 300 performances; it earned Dawn the eponymous nickname.
 She performed extensively on Broadway and began work in film in 1914, appearing in a total of 13 feature films.
 Dawn died at age 98 in New York City.

 Early life

 Dawn was born Henrietta Hazel Tout in Ogden, Utah, in 1890.
 She went to Wales with her family at the age of eight when her father served as a Mormon missionary there.
 Dawn studied violin and voice in London, Paris, and Munich.
 She especially was impressed by the attentiveness of teachers she studied under in Paris.
-Her sister, Nancy Tout, was an opera singer who sang with the Opera Comique in Paris.
+Her sister, Nancy Tout, was an opera singer who sang with the Opéra-Comique in Paris.